Fairfax County Economic Development Authority

 The Fairfax County Economic Development Authority (FCEDA) is an independent authority in Fairfax County, Virginia, created under Virginia state law in 1964 and funded by Fairfax County government.

-The FCEDA exists to promote investment and business growth in Fairfax County in order to expand the commercial tax base that helps pay for public services such as the county school system, police and fire departments, parks, libraries and social services.
+FCEDA exists to promote investment and business growth in Fairfax County in order to expand the commercial tax base that helps pay for public services such as the county school system, police and fire departments, parks, libraries and social services.
 The FCEDA does this by managing marketing programs that encourage businesses to expand or relocate to the county.
 It is the largest non-state economic development authority in the nation.
 Since its founding in 1964, the Fairfax County Economic Development Authority has worked with more than 3,500 companies that added more than 230,000 jobs and leased more 71 million square feet of office space in Fairfax County.

-Early history
+History

+20th century

-In 1956 the Fairfax County Board of Supervisors formed an advisory group on economic development called the Industrial Development Commission.
+In 1956, the Fairfax County Board of Supervisors formed an advisory group on economic development called the Industrial Development Commission.

 This group existed until 1964 when the Virginia General Assembly acted to create the Fairfax County Industrial Development Authority.
 The legislature changed the name to the Economic Development Authority in 1973.
-Acting on concerns about population increases and funding of county services, the Board of Supervisors in the late 1970s tasked the FCEDA with its mission to create a business retention and attraction campaign that formed the basis of the EDA's current programs and purpose.

-In his book Internet Alley: High Technology in Tysons Corner, 1945-2005 (The MIT Press, 2008), Paul E. Ceruzzi summarizes two critical events in the history of Fairfax County economic development: the production of the "Noman Cole Report" and the first salvo in what would become an international advertising strategy executed by the Economic Development Authority.

-Ceruzzi explains that in 1976 the newly elected chairman of the Fairfax County Board of Supervisors, Jack Herrity, commissioned a blue ribbon panel for the purpose of examining the county's existing ordinances and policies related to industrial development and growth.
-The panel, named for its chairman, Noman Cole, produced a report entitled the "Committee to Study the Means of Encouraging Industrial Development in Fairfax County".

 The Board of Supervisors charged the Economic Development Authority with developing a business attraction and retention program.
-Earle Williams, one of the contributors to the report, joined the FCEDA Commission around this time and argued for a large increase in the authority's marketing budget.
-As part of the marketing strategy, the authority bought a two-page ad in The Wall Street Journal, the cost of which was beyond anything that group had ever done, as Ceruzzi notes,.
-These early forays into advertising were preludes to what would become a robust global advertising effort that would establish Fairfax County as a "brand" unto itself.
+Earle Williams, one of the contributors to the report, joined FCEDA around this time and argued for a large increase in the authority's marketing budget.
+As part of the marketing strategy, the authority bought a two-page ad in The Wall Street Journal, the cost of which was beyond anything that group had ever done.